Monadical-SAS/Metaplex-Utils/README.md

   ``ts-node index.ts <command-name> <parameters>``

 Use this two scripts if you want to update aerwave metadata of a NFTs list.
+You can obtain the mint list using this. https://metaboss.rs/snapshot.html#snapshot-mints

 ### upload-to-aerwave
 If you have to upload aerwave files in batch without create a candy machine and using SOL$ instead of Aerwave coins, you can use this script for that, just have to specify your RPC, the keypair of your wallet and the directory to upload.